 </html>

 A simple layout that will populate account information.
-If you navigate to the profile.php file, it will look like the following:
+If you navigate to the profile.php file, it will resemble the following:

 PHP Loggedin Profile Page